 - Allowing temporary access.
 Administrators can remove the zone restrictions temporarily to allow tasks such as nightly backup.

 The two most common methods of zoning are name server, or "soft" zoning, and port, or "hard" zoning.
-Name server zoning partitions zones based on the World Wide Name (WWN) of devices on the SAN.
-It is

 Port zoning allows devices attached to particular ports on the switch to communicate only with devices attached to other ports in the same zone.
 The SAN switch keeps a table indicating which ports are allowed to communicate with each other.